 2. Fungal infections

-Cats cat get fungal infections if they inhale an excessive amount of a pathogenic fungus or if they have a compromised immune system.
+Cats can get fungal infections if they inhale an excessive amount of a pathogenic fungus or if they have a compromised immune system.

 The most common fungus to cause a nasal infection in cats is Cryptococcus neoformans.
 This causes swelling of the nose, destruction of nasal tissue, nasal discharge, sneezing with or without blood, and other symptoms of upper respiratory infections.

-Platelets are important blood cells that help the blood clot when there has been an injury.
-If the process of clotting is disrupted, or if there is something wrong with the platelets, it becomes more difficult for the bleeding to stop.
+Blood contains many substances, including platelets and clotting factors that are important that help the blood clot when there has been an injury.
+If the process of clotting is disrupted, or if some substances in the blood are deficient, it becomes more difficult for the bleeding to stop.

 Rat poison is a common cause of such clotting disorders.
-Toxic ingestion of rat poison or ingestion of a small animal (mouse) that has eaten the rat poison, can be deadly.
+Toxic ingestion of rat poison or ingestion of a small animal (such as a mouse) that has eaten the rat poison, can be deadly.
 If a cat eats an anticoagulant rodenticide, there are antidotes if treatment is sought out immediately.

 The quickest way to find out if there is a problem with the platelets or other clotting and blood disorders, is to perform blood work checking platelet and red blood cell counts.